Hi Richard! You help customers solve problems every day. What does your job involve?

 Can you give me an example of a good result from a job – recently or in the past?

 There are so many examples.
-About one month ago in December of 2014, we were contracted by a tape manufacturer in Southern Illinois to measure and align new rolls as they were installed in a production line.
+About one month ago, we were contracted by a tape manufacturer in Southern Illinois to measure and align new rolls as they were installed in a production line.
 We were able to verify the machine offset centre line, measure and align 25 rolls in one eight hour day.
 When the process was started the following morning, it ran flat and straight with minimal edge guiding.
 The customer stated he wanted everything aligned better than 0.006” over the length of 6’ long rolls.
 We were able to deliver alignments to less than half of that number.

 At a steel mill in Southern Indiana, we get contracted whenever new rolls are installed in the process.
 We measure the roll parallel position and monitor the horizontal movements.
 We also use the laser system to measure and correct the edge trim knives to ensure they are at the proper angle (trace, toe and centreline alignment).